-Manager's or Name of the Company Relationship Nature of the Amount Director's Name or Entity in the Group Relationship (Euros 000) GREGORIO MARAÑÓN Y BERTRÁN DE LIS PROMOTORA DE INFORMACIONES, S.A.
-PROVISION OF SERVICES Contractual 90
+Manager's or Director's Name Name of the Company or Entity in the Group Relationship Nature of the Relationship Amount (Euros 000) DOMINIQUE D'HINNIN PROMOTORA DE INFORMACIONES, S.A.
+PROVISION OF SERVICES Contractual 100

 D.4 Provide information on significant transactions carried out by the company with other entities of the same group, where such transactions are not eliminated in the process of preparing the consolidated financial statements and do not fall within the usual course of the company's business, as regards their subject-matter or terms and conditions.